Peripheral bond yields fall further on hopes for ECB action

 “If you have a surprise there, especially on the downside ... this could also push us lower in terms of euro yield,” said Alessandro Tentori, global head of rates strategy at Citi.

-Also on Wednesday, bids on Germany’s 30-year bond auction came up short of the 2 billion euro target, leaving it technically uncovered.
-This came as no surprise to analysts who predicted it would be a tough sell given yields remain close to an all-time low below 1.60 percent hit last week.
+Also on Wednesday, Germany auctions 2 billion euros of 30-year government bonds.
+Analysts expect it to be a tough sell given yields remain close to an all-time low below 1.60 percent hit last week, but unlikely to have a major impact on prices.

-Germany’s benchmark 30-year bond was 1 bps lower on the day at 1.75 percent after the auction.

 “At the moment core bonds are on the defensive, but they are very resilient,” said KBC’s Lammens.
 “On days when people favour equities and there is a risk-on then you’ll see some weakness in the bond market, but not major.”
-(Editing by Mark Heinrich)
+(Editing by Catherine Evans)